Petchsamarn Sor.Samarngarment: Career

 Following his title fight defeat Petchsamarn lost five fights in a row.
-He was defeated by decision against Chailar Por.Lakboon, Kompetch Sitsarawatsuer and Saoek Sitchefboontham.
+He was defeated by decision against Chaila Por.Lakboon, Kompetch Sitsarawatsuer and Saoek Sitchefboontham.
 His losing streak reached its lowest point when he was stopped by Boonlong Petchyindee in the second round on October 9, 2020, at Rangsit Stadium for the Muaymanwansuk promotion.

 Back to competition after a nine-month break due to the COVID-19 pandemic, Petchsamarn faced Petchmaeprik Fordpayakdaennua for the vacant Channel 7 Stadium 122 lbs title on December 12, 2021.
 He won the fight by decision.
 Petchsamarn failed to protect his title on May 22, 2022, when he was defeated by Parnthep V.K.Khaoyai.
 They rematched in a non-title fight on January 7, 2023, at the World Siam Stadium.
 Petchsamarn won the bout by decision.

 On March 12, 2023 Petchsamarn faced Decho Por.Borirak at the Channel 7 Stadium.
 He won the fight by unanimous decision.